Fart-Break Hotel: Reception

 "Fart-Break Hotel" was broadcast on January 16, 2011, as a part of an animated television night on Fox, and was the first show on the line-up, followed by The Simpsons, Bob's Burgers, and its sister shows Family Guy, and The Cleveland Show.
 It was on a new timeslot of 7:30, as opposed to be the last episode in the Fox Animation Domination line-up.
 It was watched by 3.58 million viewers, according to Nielsen ratings, despite airing simultaneously with America's Funniest Home Videos on ABC, the 2011 NFL playoffs on CBS and the Golden Globe Awards on NBC.
 The episode also acquired a 1.7 rating in the 18–49 demographic, the lowest rating of the line-up, in addition to having significantly lower ratings in total viewership.
 The episode's ratings decreased significantly from the previous episode.

 "Fart-Break Hotel" was met with mixed response from most television critics.
 Rowan Kaiser of The A.V.
 Club wrote, "There are some conceptual jokes that inspire smiles, like the magical, Platonic concierge, and a few good lines but not much beyond that to salvage a tired premise."
 However, Kaiser made some positive comments on the opening scene of the episode.
-He went on to give the episode a C, scoring lower than The Simpsons episode "Flaming Moe", tying with The Cleveland Show episode "How Do You Solve a Problem Like Roberta?", and Bob's Burgers episode "Crawl Space", while scoring higher than the Family Guy episode "And I'm Joyce Kinney".
+She went on to give the episode a C, scoring lower than The Simpsons episode "Flaming Moe", tying with The Cleveland Show episode "How Do You Solve a Problem Like Roberta?", and Bob's Burgers episode "Crawl Space", while scoring higher than the Family Guy episode "And I'm Joyce Kinney".
 Jason Hughes of the TV Squad also gave it a slightly more positive review, going on to praise the side story.
 He wrote, "The side story featuring Steve traveling back to 1981 was clever, if not terribly original.
 It seemed to have elements of Hot Tub Time Machine and Back to the Future and probably some others I'm not remembering, and culminated in the anticlimax of Steve being the model in the painting he so admired."
 However, he was more critical on the main plot, writing, "Francine's journey wasn't terribly unique either, and again it was odd seeing Roger stand in as the voice of reason.
 It's as if all the elements that make the Smith family who they are were switched around, and the show wasn't made better because of it."